alexcheva/social-network/README.md

   <br/><br/>
 I would like to used AJAX to handle comments and likes loading and execution.<br/>
 <br/>
-Down the line, I would like to implement the option to post posts as global or friends only, and show only posts that are avaliable to see for a certain user.<br/>
+Down the line, I would like to implement the option to post posts as global or friends only, and show only posts that are avaliable to see for a certain user.
 And, therefore, show global posts even if user is not logged in, without the option to like or comment.
 Plus, add login/register instead of top right user menu.<br/>
 <br/>
 Thanks for looking it over, Gabriel!<br/>